 Due to its curved neck shape, the pillow supports your head and shoulders if you are a side sleeper.
 It’s unusual design makes it a good choice for everyone regardless of their preferred sleeping position.
 Unlike many pillows, this product comes with instructions which are included in the package.

 The pillow’s flat sides are designed to stay in place while you rest, which results in reduced neck and shoulder pain.
-Additionally, its ergonomic design and stability make it a good choice for restless sleepers.
+Additionally, its ergonomic design and stability makes it a good choice for restless sleepers.

 You should know this pillow is available in five sizes, and thus you need to measure your body to find the right fit.
 Those used to sleep on softer pillows or are in between measurements, are advised to buy the smaller model.